Blondie (comic strip): Radio

 Singleton and Lake reprised their film roles for radio; the Blondie radio program had a long run spanning several networks.
 Initially a 1939 summer replacement program for The Eddie Cantor Show (sponsored by Camel Cigarettes), Blondie was heard on CBS until June 1944, when it moved briefly to NBC.
 Returning to CBS later that year, Blondie continued there under a new sponsor (Colgate-Palmolive) until June 1949.
 In its final season, the series was heard on ABC from October 1949 to July 1950.

 Television

+Live-action

 Two Blondie TV sitcoms have been produced to date, each lasting only one season.